mvrshmvllxw/hyprnez/install_hyprdots/README.md

 # NVidia drivers

-If you are installing Hyprland not on a clean Arch with pre-installed Hyprland and you have Nvidia, then you should read https://wiki.hyprland.org/Nvidia/
+If you are installing Hyprland not on a clean Arch with pre-installed Hyprland and video drivers, then you should read https://wiki.hyprland.org/Nvidia/